hubject/opcp/OPCP-1.0.0/docs/components/v2g-pki-services.md

  Enrollment of Clients | /simpleenroll  | [RFC Section 4.2](https://tools.ietf.org/html/rfc7030#section-4.2)

-The EST interface of the Plug&Charge PKI Services shall be fully compliant with RFC7030.
+The EST interface of the Hubject Plug&Charge PKI Services is fully compliant with RFC7030.

 > For the implementation of an EST client, you can use the open source library [libest from CISCO](https://github.com/cisco/libest/tree/master/example/client-simple) or the EST package from [BouncyCastle](https://www.bouncycastle.org/docs/pkixdocs1.5on/org/bouncycastle/est/package-summary.html)

 ### EVSE leaf certificates (SECC certificate)
 By means of the charge point certificate, the charge point provides its authentication to the vehicle.
 During a TLS handshake, the charge point establishes a TLS connection to the vehicle.
-In doing so, it provides its authentication to the vehicle by sending its charge point certificate and the CPO sub-CA certificates.
+That provides its authentication to the vehicle by sending its charge point certificate and the CPO sub-CA certificates.
 This certificate chain has been derived from a V2G root CA.
 The associated private key of a charge point certificate is stored in the charge point.

 The EVSE leaf certificate contains its EVSE ID as common name, the structure of which is defined in the [identifier description chapter](#handling-of-ids)